top of page

 We hope that this website will guide you around the Parish - our worship, events and organisations and contact points for any further information.

-We will consider these things tomorrow, Sunday, the 9th of February.
-Below are the readings for the liturgy..
+Below are the readings for Sunday.
 You can get the full text by clicking on the links, and if you click on "The Psalm and the Hymns" you can download a PDF of the lyrics and psalm texts for that day.

 The Hymns and the Psalm

-As always, I pray that you and your loved ones have a blessèd week
+May you and your loved ones have a blessèd week.

 Bruce+